What Are Prepaid Costs When Buying a Home, And How Do You Calculate Them?

 Homeowners insurance premium

-They’ll typically require that you pay one full year of homeowners insurance at closing, and once you close on the house, the escrow company (where your escrow account is established for the buying process) will pay your insurance company out of that escrow account.
+Your lender will need you to pay your homeowners insurance premium up front to be sure that the home is protected against covered losses on the day the house becomes yours.
+They’ll typically require that you pay one full year of insurance at closing.
+Once you close on the house, the escrow company (where your escrow account is established for the buying process) will pay your insurance company out of that escrow account.

 From there, your homeowners insurance premium will be broken up into 12 installments and included in your monthly mortgage payment to be deposited into the escrow account with your servicer.